Dru Kanuha

 Dru Mamo Kanuha is an American politician currently serving in the Hawaii Senate from Hawaii's 3rd district.
 He was elected to the seat after incumbent Democrat Josh Green ran for Lieutenant Governor of Hawaii.
 He defeated Libertarian candidate Michael Last in the general election, winning 79.3% to 20.7%.

+In May 2021, Kanuha was named Majority Leader of the Hawaii Senate after J. Kalani English retired amid health complications from COVID-19.